007parthgoel/BurgerBuilder/README.md

 5. The application should display updated image of burger with corresponding ingredients.
 6. The cost of burger will update automatically as ingredients are added/removed.

-U can user the application @ https://burger-builderapp.herokuapp.com/
+U can view the application @ https://burger-builderapp.herokuapp.com/